argonne-lcf/balsam/docs/user-guide/appdef.md

 ### The Shell Preamble
-The `shell_preamble` method can return a **multi-line string** *or* a **list of strings**, which are executed in the `bash` shell immediately preceding the application launch command.
-Unlike `preprocess`, this occurs in the launcher (pilot job) on the application launch node.
-This hook directly affects the environment of the `mpirun` (or equivalent) command used to launch each Job;
-therefore, it is appropriate for loading modules or exporting environment variables in an App- or Job-specific fashion.
+The `shell_preamble` method can return a **multi-line string** *or* a **list of strings**, which are executed in an ephemeral `bash` shell immediately preceding the application launch command.
+This hook directly affects the environment of the `mpirun` (or equivalent) command used to launch each Job; therefore, it is appropriate for loading modules or exporting environment variables in an App- or Job-specific manner.
+Unlike `preprocess`, this hook is executed by the launcher (pilot job) on the application launch node.

 ```python
 class MySimulation(ApplicationDefinition):